UsmannK/sadbot/README.md

 ### Cowsay
 Sends the `cowsay` output of a message.

 `/cowsay <message>`

 ### Decide
-Makes a yes/no decision for you, and sends a corresponding gif
+Makes a yes/no decision for you, and sends a corresponding gif.

 `/decide <yes-or-no question>`